autocrossblog/autocrossblog.github.io/_posts/2007-06-22-more-fuel-parts-ordered.md

 date: '2007-06-22T22:18:43+00:00'
 permalink: more-fuel-parts-ordered
 image:
-categories:  [ 240z, Datsun, Fuel ]
+categories: [ 240z, datsun, fuel ]

 ---
 I just placed another order with Summit Racing dot com today.
 I ordered the following, which I think will finish up what I need for the fuel system for the 240z.